 There are two documented old landfills within the MR Area, referred to as Menaul/University 1 and Menaul/University 2 (see Landfills & Landfill Buffers map below).
-Both appear to have been closed since the 1960s and both are shown on AGIS as having unknown construction waste.
-The Menaul/University 1 landfill is located at the southwest corner of Princeton Drive and Claremont Avenue and is 12.16-acres in size.
-The Menaul/University 2 landfill is located between Phoenix Avenue and Menaul Boulevard, west of the North Diversion Channel, and is 14.72-acres in size.
-Opportunity Site 1 is within the Menaul/University 2 landfill and the property owner has confirmed the presence of construction debris.
+Both appear to have been closed since the 1960s and both are believed to contain construction debris and municipal solid waste.
+AGIS mapping shows two landfills, the Menaul/ University 1 landfill, located at the southwest corner of Princeton Drive and Claremont Avenue, and the Menaul/University 2 landfill, located between Phoenix Avenue and Menaul Boulevard, west of the North Diversion Channel; however, landfill material may be found within the landfill buffer areas.
+Opportunity Site 1 is within the Menaul/University 2 landfill and the property owner has confirmed their awareness of the old landfill.